kaparray/Velp/README.md

 # Velp
-This project may be help millions peoples
+This project may be help millions people